teamdeeson/codex/docs/working-at-deeson/joining-deeson.md

 As a new team member you are accountable for your own onboarding.

 You’ll find that everyone in the agency will be able to help you out and point you in the right direction.
-In particular your pod lead is accountable for ensuring your successful transition and will be there to work with you where needed.
+In particular your chapter lead is accountable for ensuring your successful transition and will be there to work with you where needed.

 This part of the our handbook sets out the expectations that we have for the successful onboarding of new team members joining the agency.